What digitalisation means

 Step 3.
 Big data –> Big information

 The ability to specify and adjust the registration of valuable data, due to the use of adaptive technology, creates an agile business.
 Data from step 2 is visualised in dashboards and reports.
 Graphs combining data from various databases, show, for example, relations between logistics and customer satisfaction data.
-Dashboards containing relevant graphs for every employee contribute to a more inspiring day at work.

 Data from the entire supply chain is converted into information that provides valuable insights for employees and management.
 These insights support decision-making at every level in the organisation.